10 Tips To Avoid Unplanned Bathroom Breaks At Your Next Race

 Be Prepared

-When you research your race beforehand, know where the porta-potties are located, so if you feel the urge to go, you’ll be prepared.
-Then, you won’t have to be guessing how far away you are and add more stress to your run.
+When you research your race beforehand, be aware of the location of the porta-potties, so you’ll be prepared if nature calls.
+Then, you won’t have to guess how far away you are, which will add more stress to your run.

 10 Tips To Avoid Unplanned Bathroom Breaks On Your Next Race